wr3cckl3ss/system3/README.md

 system3 is the "ShellActivity" of FactoryTestLauncher.
 FTL is what Samsung uses as its main launcher on combination firmware, even including on today's combo firmware.
 FactoryTestLauncher holds a system uid of 1000.
 Just like many system applications.
 Typically when installing, applications like this or any past system applications thru the command line, you're met with the error of:

 ```
 [-3001: INSTALL_FAILED_REJECTED_BY_BUILDTYPE]
 ```

-TO BYPASS THIS
-USE THE FOLLOWING COMMAND
+TO BYPASS THE -3001 ERROR....USE THE FOLLOWING COMMAND:

 ```
 adb install -i PrePackageInstaller /data/local/tmp/FTL.apk or the name of ANY system package.
 pm install -i PrePackageInstaller /data/local/tmp/FTL.apk or the name of ANY system package.